 - Expiry date (if applicable).

 The Successful Candidate Register also provides a place of validation for employers or recruiters.
-They will be able to check the validity of a certification by inputting the certificate number and matching it to the information provided by the certificate holder to make sure it is authentic.
+They will be able to check the validity of certification by inputting the certificate number and matching it to the information provided by the certificate holder to make sure it is authentic.

 Do I get a digital badge if I pass my ISTQB Foundation Level Exam?